Controversy and the Inspirer (Psychopathic) Character

 The first modern treatment of the psychopathic character was done by Clecky in Mask of Sanity.
 Later Robert Hare developed a diagnostic check-list (which is extremely consistent with Cleckly' description).
 Clecky organized his ideas around the idea that the psychopathic character is self-sabotaging, while Hare leaned more toward the idea of short-sighted.
 Both men where trying to explain the contradiction of considerable talent, energy, and focus on the one-hand, and, on the other hand, near inevitable impulsive actions that throw the fruits away.
 If in fact they had examined the body and energy structure, as did Lowen, the contradiction would have been more explainable.

-In character analysis, when a psychopathic structure is read, attention is always drawn to the upward displacement.
+Back to character analysis, when a psychopathic body structure is read, attention is always drawn to the upward displacement.
 But upward displacement is common to many characters.
 What really distinguishes the psychopathic character is outward displacement of strong if ungrounded energy.
 The inspirer is able to project power outward.
 This provides an ability to influence of which many intellectual (purely upwardly displaced) individuals are envious.
 The extreme example would be the magnetic personality.

 Lowen also describes "image psychopathy."
 The body grows to conform to the idealized image.
 This is a necessarily unconscious process!
 Otherwise, it would conflict with a basic character analysis principle that conscious striving for greatness is ultimate limiting to the body and unsuccessful.
 Conscious or semi-conscious effort to achieve an image are never salutary to the body or the self, and are discussed extensively in Lowen's book Narcissism.